opulencephp/docs/http-workflow.md

 1. User requests http://www.example.com/users/23/profile
 2. `.htaccess` redirects the request through http://www.example.com/index.php
 3. `bootstrap/http/start.php` is loaded, which instantiates an `Application` object
-4. Various configs are read, and [bootstrappers](bootstrappers) are registered to the `Application`
+4. Various configs are read, and [bootstrappers](bootstrappers) are registered using `BootstrapperIO`
 5. [Pre-start tasks](application#pre-start-tasks) are run
-  1. Bootstrappers' bindings are registered
+  1. Bootstrappers' bindings are registered by the bootstrapper `Dispatcher`
-  2. Bootstrappers are run
+  2. Bootstrappers are run by the bootstrapper `Dispatcher`
 6. The application is [started](application#start-task)
 7. An HTTP `Kernel` is instantiated, which converts the [HTTP request](http#requests) into a [response](http#responses)
   * The path "/users/23/profile" is detected by the request